jobquery-enhance/jobquery-client/README.md

 1. Start the selenium server in a new terminal tab: `webdriver-manager start`.
 1. Run jobQuery locally, see steps above.

-There should be 4 tabs open:
+There should be four tabs open:
 - Server
 - MongoDB
 - Client